 The CP OC has been formed in 1995, when the first CP conference was held.
 At that time, the CP OC was composed by a set of founders, and has been yearly updated by adding the program and conference chairs of each CP conference.
 As a result, in June 2003 the CP OC had the following members: A. Borning, J.Bowen, A.Brodsky, J. Cohen, A. Colmerauer, R. Dechter, E. Freuder (chair), H. Gallaire, C. Gomes, J. Jaffar, J.-P. Jouannaud, J.-L. Lassez, M. Maher, U. Montanari, A. Nerode, J.-F. Puget, F. Rossi, V. Saraswat, G. Smolka, P. Van Hentenryck, R. Watcher, T. Walsh, R. Yap.

 Since 1995, when the CP community was formally born, things have greatly changed, and our community has grown enormously.
-To say one thing, we have passed from about 100 submissions to CP 1995 to 180 for CP 2003, and we have built a doctoral program which now has about 45 applications (from 25 in 2001).
+To say one thing, we have passed from about 100 submissions to CP 1995 to 246 for CP 2016, and we have built a strong doctoral program that regularly attracts about 30 applications.
 This is the result of a greater interest from both industry and academia for CP techniques and results, and appreciation from the application fields which benefitted from CP technology.

 To respond adequately to the needs of such a greater community, which wants to have more than just an annual conference, and desires to feel part of the decisions governing the whole community, in 2003 the CP OC moved to a more structured and democratically elected governing entity, which can take care of the conference and chairs, but also of other services like, to name a few, a newsletter, summer schools, a web site, and the relationship with other communities.